Silviumuraru90/Library-of-Babel/README.md

 ![Library of Babel](Media/Library.png)

 ## Interesting facts?

+To begin with, [this document](https://libraryofbabel.info/Borges/KurdLasswitz-TheUniversalLibrary.pdf).
+This will give you an idea why more of the library cannot be processed and why not even sites like [this](https://libraryofbabel.info/theory4.html) don't store the information, but make it so real that you would believe the opposite.
+What they achieved, is truly remarkable!

 The `cure for cancer` should be found within those lines.
 Probability?
 Well, `100%`.
 Even if not found entirely within the same line or page or book, it should still be there.

 What else?
 Well:
 - all your `dreams`, `hopes`, `feelings`, `ideas`;
 - the `secrets of the universe`;
 - even `your own future`;